hadleyhzy34/cuda_programming/README.md

 ## definition && declaration
 1.

+basic steps of a cuda program:
+* initialize memory in host
+* transfer the memory from host to device
+* launch the kernel from host
+* wait until kernel execution finish
+* transfer the memory from device to host
+* reclaim the memory

 ## memory transfer
 be careful that you cannot get access to memory space without using kernel/function from cuda libs, otherwise it would generate segmentation fault error